atk4/data/docs/persistence.rst

 --------------

-Process which converts field values in native PHP format to/from database-specific formats is called typecasting.
+Process which converts field values in native PHP format to/from database-specific formats is called _`typecasting`.
 Persistence driver implements a necessary type-casting through the following two methods:

 .. php:method:: typecastLoadRow($model, $row);